-Q7: What steps do I follow if I want to take the take-home comprehensive exam in January 2023 or May of 2023?
+Q7: What steps do I follow if I want to take the take-home comprehensive exam in January 2024, May of 2024 or August of 2024?

 A: The Graduate Manual is updated with current comp exam procedures and deadlines.
 For the January exam, your scope statement is due December 1st and you should use the fall semester to organize your committee and prepare your scope statement.
 For the May exam, your scope statement is due April 1st and you should use the spring semester to organize your committee and prepare your scope statement.
+For the August exam, your scope statement is due July 1st and you should use spring/summer semester to organize your committee and prepare your scope statement.
 Please reach out to the DGS well in advance if you are planning on taking either exam.